Battle of Lens: Casualties

 3,000 of the Archduke's men lay dead or wounded and 5,000–6,000 were captured, along with all 38 guns, 100 flags, the pontoon bridges and the baggage train.
 Beck was captured and Condé lent him a carriage to take him to Arras, where he died of his wounds ten days later.
 The French lost 1,500 killed or wounded.
+Other sources place French losses at 4,480 killed or wounded.

 Political consequences

 The year 1648 saw two political developments that were both directly tied to the Battle of Lens, but with opposite results.
-First, it caused a hardening of the Monarchy's attitude toward the parlements, leading to an initial confrontation in Paris and a protracted struggle that followed.
+First, it caused a hardening of the monarchy's attitude toward the parlements, leading to an initial confrontation in Paris and a protracted struggle that followed.
 The French victory ended the Thirty Years' War, though not the conflict between France and Spain.
 The armies of Turenne, Wrangel and Königsmark were threatening Vienna and Prague; Emperor Ferdinand's ally, Maximilian of Bavaria, fervently wanted peace; and Philip IV had lost his main army.
 Ferdinand had no choice other than to make peace.
 He approved the propositions for peace from France and Sweden in Münster and Osnabrück.
 (Since 1641, talks had taken place between France and the Empire in Münster, and between Sweden and the Empire in Osnabrück.)
 The definitive peace treaty, called the Peace of Westphalia, was signed on 24 October, ending the Thirty Years' War.
-The war between France and Spain, would not end until the Treaty of the Pyrenees on 7 November 1659).
+The war between France and Spain, in contrast, would not end until the Treaty of the Pyrenees on 7 November 1659).
 The latter made Lens and most of the Artois province part of France.

-In the end, the French victory was made irrelevant by subsequent events elsewhere, during the failure to secure Anne of Austria's regency of France while Louis XIV was too young to rule.
-A civil war in France, Fronde, broke out shortly afterwards, giving Spain the chance of recovery.
+In the end, the French victory at Lens was made inconsequential by subsequent events elsewhere, during the failure to secure Anne of Austria's regency of France while Louis XIV was too young to rule.
+A civil war in France known as the Fronde broke out shortly afterwards, giving Spain the chance of recovery.
 The Te Deum at Notre-Dame de Paris in honour of the battle ended in a riot, which caused a serious confrontation that led to the revolt.
 In January 1649, Louis XIV and his ministers had to flee Paris.